arko-14/AlexNet-from-scratch/README.md

 ### Results & Discussion
-- **LeNet:** Offers a lightweight solution with faster training and inference, achieving ~69% validation accuracy.
+- **LeNet:** Offers a lightweight solution with faster training and inference, achieving ~67% validation accuracy.
 Suitable for learning and low-resource applications.

-- **Modern CNN:** With more capacity and advanced preprocessing, it significantly improves classification performance (~89% validation accuracy) but at the cost of higher computational demands.
+- **Alexnet:** With more capacity and advanced preprocessing, it significantly improves classification performance (~88% validation accuracy) but at the cost of higher computational demands.

 - ### Conclusion
 -**This comparative study demonstrates that while LeNet can be adapted to the Cats vs Dogs dataset, modern CNN architectures with appropriate preprocessing and regularization yield superior performance.
 The choice of architecture depends on the balance between available resources and the desired accuracy.**